スタスタAppsの英検要約予想問題は、1級の要約対策に向けた20題をまとめた無料ページです。 本番形式の語数条件を確認しながら、そのままAI採点へ進めます。

 Question 18

 Pharmaceutical supply chains have become a policy concern after repeated shortages of essential medicines.
-Many drugs rely on global networks for active ingredients and manufacturing, often concentrated in a few regions.
-Supporters of current supply structures argue that global sourcing lowers costs and allows firms to recover investment through efficient production.
+Many drugs depend on global networks for active ingredients, packaging, and manufacturing.
+Production is often concentrated in a small number of regions because specialization can reduce costs and simplify quality control.
+This structure is efficient in normal times but can be fragile when disruptions occur.

 Question 19